BradleyMatera/CheeseWizz/README.md

   Developed a reusable search criteria builder function, which dynamically constructs search queries based on user input.
 This approach supports flexible querying by converting search terms into logical OR conditions, allowing the system to return results that match any of the criteria specified by the user.

 - **Modular Code Structuring**
-  Refined the application’s architecture to enhance maintainability and scalability.
+  Refined the application's architecture to enhance maintainability and scalability.
 This involved separating concerns across distinct controllers and models for cheeses, origins, tastes, and related cheeses.
 Each controller now manages its respective collection with consistent logic for CRUD operations and search functionalities, leading to easier updates and testing.

 - **Extensive Debugging and Optimization**
   Addressed and resolved critical issues such as improper API responses and JSON parsing errors.
 Enhanced the application's performance by streamlining data retrieval processes, reducing response times, and ensuring that all search operations return accurate and relevant results.
 Regular testing and debugging sessions were conducted to verify the integrity and efficiency of the entire codebase.

+### 🎨 Visual Enhancements

+- **Custom Shader Background**
+  Implemented a visually appealing shader background using Three.js and React Three Fiber, providing an immersive and dynamic user experience.

+- **Responsive Design**
+  Utilized Tailwind CSS for a responsive and modern UI design, ensuring a consistent look across different devices and screen sizes.

 ## 📂 Project Structure